Texas A&M University

 “Before we did a full deployment, we had to check it could absolutely do all the different kinds of backup that we needed, across all the different platforms that we had.
 When it became clear that we didn’t have to buy any extra software to be able to cover all those different platforms, that was especially attractive.”

 Ed explained: “We started off using Bacula community version, and we were happy with it from the beginning.
-But when we progressed onto Bacula Enterprise Edition, it made things a lot easier, plus it was able to deal with backing up the whole range of operating systems that we had.”
+But when we progressed onto Bacula Enterprise, it made things a lot easier, plus it was able to deal with backing up the whole range of operating systems that we had.”

 Ed’s department uses 2 X 20 TB of RAID, an AMAX server, which uses a Supermicro motherboard, two processors, and a lot of memory.
 MySQL is the most common database used in this department.